Edward Herrmann: Marriages

-Herrmann was married twice and had two daughters, Ryen and Emma.
+Herrmann was married twice and had two daughters.
 In 1978, he married his longtime girlfriend, screenwriter Leigh Curran.
 The marriage ended in 1992.
 Prior to his second marriage, Herrmann's future second wife, Star (Hayner) Roman, filed a paternity suit against him after he fathered a child with her while filming Harry's War (1981).
 Roman and Herrmann eventually married, and the union lasted from 1994 until his death in 2014.
-Herrmann had one stepson, Rory Herrmann (né Rory Roman), Star Roman's son from a previous relationship who, as an adult, changed his last name from Roman to Herrmann in honor of his stepfather.
+Herrmann had one stepson, Star Roman's son from a previous relationship who, as an adult, changed his last name from Roman to Herrmann in honor of his stepfather.

 Automobiles

 Herrmann was a well-known automotive enthusiast and restored classic automobiles.
 He was a regular master of ceremonies for the annual Pebble Beach Concours d'Elegance and hosted the television show Automobiles on The History Channel.
 He owned and restored several classics of his own, including a 1929 Auburn 8-90 Boattail Speedster and a 1934 Alvis Speed 20.